Ira Waldorf Education Foundation Course

-The Ira Waldorf Teacher Foundation Course spans seven modules over 3-4 years with two modules every year (May-June & October-November).
+The Ira Waldorf Education Foundation Course spans seven modules over 3-4 years with two modules every year (May-June & October-November).
 Each module of this Teacher education is a week-long, intensive training programme.

 Through the modules we work deeply to understand: